-- undertake further investigations (if necessary); - write a report for you on the compliance visit; - advise you whether or not your consent meets its conditions; and - report to the Council.
+- Undertake further investigations (if necessary) - Write a report for you on the compliance visit - Advise you whether or not your consent meets its conditions - Report to Greater Wellington

-6.6 State of the Environment Monitoring Charge
+6.6 State of the environment monitoring charge

 The state of the environment monitoring charge for this consent type is levied on consents in areas where consented activities are a major contributor to air pollutants (most air pollution arises from domestic fires and motor vehicles).
-In general industrial emission sources make up around 10% of the overall pollutants discharged to air in the Wellington Region.
+In general industrial emission sources make up around 10% of the overall pollutants discharged to air in the Wellington region.
 Clearly a single discharge is rarely going to require us to provide additional ambient air quality monitoring.
-However, extra monitoring of the ambient environment is necessary in areas where there are more than 5 resource consents per square kilometre which allow the discharge of contaminants to air.
+However, extra monitoring of the ambient environment is necessary in areas where there are more than five resource consents per square kilometre which allow the discharge of contaminants to air.